-Approximately 87% of Papua New Guinea's (PNG) 6.5 million people live in rural areas, with about 15% living in remote and disadvantaged rural areas with extreme poverty.
+Approximately 87% of Papua New Guinea's (PNG) 6.5 million people live in rural areas, with about 40% of the rural population living in the highlands region.
 CARE's Integrated Community Development Project (ICDP) has been working in the highlands area since 2009 starting in Obura Wonenara District (Eastern Highlands Province) followed by Gumine (Simbu Province) and Menyamya (Morobe Province) Districts in 2012.
 These three remote districts have an estimated population of 200,000 people most of whom are considered poor, with limited or no access to income, basic services, markets, transport, and experience seasonal food security issues.